RuiAAPeres/NSPortoWorkshop/README.md

 ## Intro

 The workshop would be on a weekend and would be around 16hours.
-It would be around Architecture and coding best practices in **Objctive-c**.
+It would be around Architecture and coding best practices in **Objective-c**.
 The following frameworks are being considered to be used as part of the workshop (assume the use of `UIKit` and `Foundation` by default), ordered by importance:

 * `Core Animation`
 * `Core Location`